-I used a stand mixer with the dough hook attachment to knead the stiff dough, but feel free to knead by hand.
+The pictured soft pretzels were topped with flaky sea salt (fleur de sel).
+The stiff dough was kneaded with a stand mixer with the dough hook attachment, but feel free to knead by hand.

 - Combine the warm water, yeast, and sugar in the bowl of a stand mixer.
 Let the mixture stand for about 15 minutes, or until slightly foamy.

 - Stir in the olive oil, the 3 1/2 cups of flour, and the salt.
 Using the dough hook, knead on medium-low speed for about 10 minutes.
 The dough will be stiff, but add small amounts of water, about 1/2 teaspoon at a time, if necessary.

 - Gather the dough up into a ball and place in a large oiled bowl.
 Turn the dough to coat thoroughly with the oil.
 Cover the bowl with plastic wrap and let rise in a warm place for about an hour, or until doubled.

 - Line two large baking sheets with parchment paper.